 Gallerie dell’Accademia

-The collection includes Leonardo da Vinci’s drawing of the Vitruvian Man, which is displayed only rarely as it is fragile and sensitive to light.
+The collection includes Leonardo da Vinci’s drawing of the Vitruvian Man, which is rarely displayed as it is fragile and light-sensitive.
 The work is on loan to the Louvre in Paris from 24 October 2019 to 24 February 2020.

 Ca’ d’Oro

 Ca’ d’Oro (House of Gold) is one of the most spectacular palaces on the banks of the Grand Canal in Venice.
-Built in the mid-fifteenth century, it has a breathtaking façade with remarkable external decorations.
+It was built in the mid-fifteenth century and has a breathtaking façade with remarkable external decorations.

-The palazzo is a mix of Gothic and Renaissance style.
-The building was called House of Gold because its outer walls were once covered in gold leaf.
-However, it has all faded away, but the building’s marble still glistens in the sunlight.
+The palazzo is a mix of Gothic and Renaissance styles.
+It was called the House of Gold because its outer walls were once covered in gold leaf.
+Although the gold leaf has faded, the building’s marble still glistens in the sunlight.

 The Ca’ d’Oro houses an art museum with an impressive art collection from all over the world.

-The gallery is open on the following times:
+The gallery is open at the following times:

 Monday to Saturday: 8:15 am to 7 pm (Monday until 2 pm)